brajeshwar/brajeshwar.github.io/_posts/2009/2009-05-12-economics-behind-the-open-source-model.md

----
-layout: post
-title: Economics behind the Open Source Model
+# Economics behind the Open Source Model
----

 Economics is often linked with a rationale of understanding the flow of money.
 This can be considered analogous to amateurs linking open source paradigm to free software!
 Both economics and open source software have a wider horizon.